25 Sales Metrics High-Performing Sales Teams Are Tracking

 5. Win Rate

 Win rate is another straightforward sales metric that can go a long way in evaluating sales performance.

 Your win rate measures the percentage of sales opportunities that become closed-won deals.

-Here is the formula for calculating the opportunity win rate.
-This metric is slightly different than conversion rate, as it only measures how many conversions took place once a lead was deemed a true opportunity.
+Here’s the formula to calculate opportunity win rate: This metric is slightly different than conversion rate, as it only measures how many conversions took place once a lead was deemed a true opportunity.